MD-Shahzaib/Online-Store/README.md

 # React-Native-CLI-Practice
-Learn React-Native-CLI by creating a Simple app.
+Learn React-Native-CLI by creating a simple Online-Store app.